erkr/wol-forwarder/README.md

 - Your router forwards UDP packets from an arbitrary external port (typically >50000) to this WoL forwarder daemon.
 - The daemon checks whether the incoming UDP packet is a valid WoL packet and validates the SecureOn password.
 - Lists of known sources (hosts) and targets (mac) can be defined and optionally used for filtering
-- Only legimit packets are broadcast on the local network (on wol_port).
+- Only legimit packets are forwarded on the local network (on wol_port).
 Here the SecureOn suffix is removed before broadcasting.
 - Optional HTTP API for monitoring forwarder status and packet statistics.

 There are numerous WoL apps that can send magic packets with a SecureOn password.